Financial economics: Financial markets

 This approach, essentially simulated trade between numerous agents, "typically uses artificial intelligence technologies [often genetic algorithms and neural nets] to represent the adaptive behaviour of market participants".

 These 'bottom-up' models "start from first principals of agent behavior", with participants modifying their trading strategies having learned over time, and "are able to describe macro features [i.e. stylized facts] emerging from a soup of individual interacting strategies".

-Agent-based models depart further from the classical approach — the representative agent — in that they introduce heterogeneity into the environment (thereby addressing, also, the aggregation problem).
+Agent-based models depart further from the classical approach — the representative agent, as outlined — in that they introduce heterogeneity into the environment (thereby addressing, also, the aggregation problem).